martafix1/ROBO720-persisten_workspace/docs/ex5_problematic.md

 For this to work however the field viscosity itself must be position dependent.

 The linear viscosity fields seems good, there is a bit of a step but it seems to reduce the velocity suficiently.

+After fixing a mistake with the distance to "headed-to" limit, the viscose fields seems to work.

+Results:
+This was run for the command being desired velocity There seems to be no apparent difference between the behaviour for regulator omega = 20 and omega= 44 (44 comes from the w increase for lower joint)
+The slowdown seems still bit abrupt.

+Continue work: